iartem/blockchain-integration/Readme.md

 ### Configuration

-This is contents of `test-config.json` which is used for tests of Monero API.
+Below is contents of `test-config.json` which is used for tests of Monero API.
 All listed fields are required for API services.
 Other blockchains have very similar configuration files.

 ```
 {